Arne Treholt: Investigation and arrest

-Tapes from the trial, that were released in 2014, show that the notes in the suitcase were 50- and 100-dollar notes, and not as the verdict states: 20- and 50-dollar notes.
+Tapes from the trial, that were released in 2014, show that the notes in the suitcase were 50- and 100-dollar notes, and not as the verdict states: and notes.

 Treholt admitted unauthorized contact with KGB officers but claimed that he maintained these contact to open channels between East and West in one of the coldest phases of the Cold War.
 Throughout the case, Treholt denied that he had handed over information to his contacts that could harm national security, while he acknowledged violating the rules that a public official is obliged to follow.
 Treholt also acknowledged that as a Norwegian UN diplomat he had written several memoranda for the Iraqi Intelligence Service and received significant sums of money for his work.

 Trial and conviction

 Following a much publicized trial presided over by Astri Rynning, with Andreas Arntzen and Jon Lyng as the criminal defense lawyers and Lasse Qvigstad and Tor-Aksel Busch as the public prosecutors, Treholt was convicted and sentenced to 20 years in prison by the Eidsivating Court of Appeal on 20 June 1985, one year short of the maximum sentence allowed under the Norwegian penal code.
 The conviction included espionage for the Soviet Union and Iraq, and high treason.

 Treholt was convicted and sentenced for passing classified material to KGB in the period 1974–1983 and to the Iraqi Intelligence Service 1981–1983.
 The sentence also encompassed handing over secrets obtained at the Norwegian Joint Staff College where he was enrolled with authorization from the non-socialist coalition government.
 Despite the fact that the government of Prime Minister Kåre Willoch knew that he was under suspicion of espionage, he was admitted so as not to reveal the suspicions harboured by the authorities.
 This decision of the Willoch government lead to controversy.

 The trial led to a heated and extensive public debate about the Treholt case in Norway.
 The controversy concerned the evidence, and lack thereof, against Treholt, the conduct of the police and prosecuting authorities, and what was viewed as lenient treatment of Treholt while he was under suspicion.
 Some accused the judges of miscarriage of justice and believed that Treholt was an idealistic bridge builder between East and West.
 The role of the media in the case and the length of the prison sentence were also hotly debated.